AcalaNetwork/acala-wiki/acala/acala-launch-phases.md

 If you participated in Acala** **crowdloan via the** **Polkadot web app directly, or via non-custodial wallets other than Polkawallet and Fearless wallet, you will need to agree to our T\&C by completing a claim process for ACA.
 The Claim ACA website can be found [here](https://distribution.acala.network/claim).

+## (WIP) Collator Onboarding

+## (WIP) DOT Treasury Donation Ceremony

 ## ✋ (WIP) Council Governance + Democracy

 After the chain has been running stably with the collator set, the sudo key will perform a runtime upgrade and enable appointed Councilors and democracy.
 Other councils including Financial Council, Technical Council, and Liquid Staking Council, as well as public referenda will also be enabled. &#x20;

 Read more [here](get-started/governance/participate-in-democracy.md).

+## (WIP) Enable Democracy

+Once the chain has been running well under Elected Council, it will propose to enable democracy - public referenda.

+Enable public referenda so that anyone can propose a referendum by depositing the minimum amount of tokens for a certain period.&#x20;

 ## 💥 (WIP) Remove Sudo